hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_customer_managed_key.html.markdown

 * `key_version` - (Optional) The version of Key Vault Key.
 Remove or omit this argument to enable Automatic Key Rotation.

 * `user_assigned_identity_id` - (Optional) The ID of a user assigned identity.

-//ClientId of the multi-tenant application to be used in conjunction with the user-assigned identity for cross-tenant customer-managed-keys server-side encryption on the storage account.
+* `federated_identity_client_id` - (Optional) The Client ID of the multi-tenant application to be used in conjunction with the user-assigned identity for cross-tenant customer-managed-keys server-side encryption on the storage account.
-* `federated_identity_client_id` - (Optional) The Client ID of the multi-tenant application for cross-tenant

 ## Attributes Reference